NativeScript/docs-v7/tutorial/ng-chapter-4.md

 <ActivityIndicator [busy]="isLoading" [visibility]="isLoading ? 'visible' : 'collapse'" row="1" horizontalAlignment="center" verticalAlignment="center"></ActivityIndicator>
 ```

 This binds the ActivityIndicator’s `busy` attribute to an `isLoading` property in the `ListPage` component.
-To define that property, open `app/pages/list/list.component.ts` and add the following line of code immediately under `grocery: string = ""`:
+To define that property, open `app/pages/list/list.component.ts` and add the following line of code immediately under `grocery = ""`:

 ``` TypeScript
 isLoading = false;